CoinCheung/asddfgg/cifar/README.md

 ### Tricks that does not work
 1. label smooth: adding label smooth would make the performance a little worse.
-Maybe the model is not overfitting, and it is just experiencing some underfitting with this trick.
+Maybe it is caused by underfitting, since the performance becomes better if we double the number of iters.

 2. about dropout:
 * some paper say that dropout conflicts with bn, it is true. we should not add dropout before bn, but we could add it where there is no bn in the following layers.